Do I Have A Whistleblower Case?

 You should NOT do anything illegal to try to gather evidence or information.
 Do not put yourself, your job or your liberty at risk by possibly committing a crime or violating federal or state laws.
 If you suspect fraud, the simplest way to find out if you have a case is to talk to an experienced whistleblower lawyer.
 They can tell you if you may have a claim and advise you on what step you should take to protect yourself.

 Whistleblower claims are not limited to fraud against the federal government.
 Many states, including Florida and New York, have their own version of the federal False Claims Act.
 These laws similarly allow a private individual to file a whistleblower case on behalf of the state for fraud claims.

 The Florida False Claims Act makes it a violation to knowingly defraud any department, division or district of the state government.
 The damages for a Florida False Claims Act violation include a penalty of $5,500 up to $11,000 and triple the amount of damages the state sustained.

 The New York False Claims act includes fraud to the state or local government.
 The damages for a New York False Claims Act violation include a penalty of between $6,000 and $12,000 and triple the amount of damages sustained by the state or local government.

 The individual who files the claim may be eligible to receive up to 30% of the proceeds of the action or settlement of the claim.
 In addition, the individual may be awarded reasonable attorney fees and court costs.

 Questions About Your Whistleblower Case

-If you have any question about whether you may have a whistleblower case, the Law Offices of Audrey Hildes Schechter is here for you.
-We will advise you of your rights and your options and help you pursue a whistleblower claim and potentially receive a reward for your courage.
-Contact the Attorney Schechter today.
+If you have any questions about whether you may have a whistleblower case, the Law Offices of Audrey Hildes Schechter, P.A. is here for you.
+We will advise you of your rights and your options, and help you pursue a whistleblower claim and potentially receive a reward for your courage.
+Contact attorney Schechter today.